|Nutritional Guidelines (per serving)|

 Once the chocolate is set, carefully lift the shortbread from the pan using the paper lining to help ease it out.
-If the chocolate is very hard it may shatter when cut.
-To make it easier, let it come to room temperature, and cut with a sharp knife into squares.
+If the chocolate is very hard, it may shatter when cut.
+To make it easier, let it come to room temperature, and cut it with a sharp knife into squares.

 - To ensure the shortbread dough bakes evenly, it is important to poke holes in it before baking.

 - Make sure baked shortbread cools completely before applying caramel topping.